drjchris/sfdb/README.md

 ## Adding an entry to the db

 Only one entry at a time.
 You need to supply your own id.
-The ID can pretty much be anyting you want
+The ID can pretty much be anything you want

     myid = '0079A'
     newdata = {'thekey1':'the val', 'thekey2': 'bad val'}